 Altus Power, Inc. (AMPS) Gains As Market Dips: What You Should Know

-Wall Street will be looking for positivity from Altus Power, Inc. as it approaches its next earnings report date.
+Investors will be hoping for strength from Altus Power, Inc. as it approaches its next earnings release.

-It is also important to note the recent changes to analyst estimates for Altus Power, Inc.These revisions help to show the ever-changing nature of near-term business trends.
+Investors should also note any recent changes to analyst estimates for Altus Power, Inc.These recent revisions tend to reflect the evolving nature of short-term business trends.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
-It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
-Over the past month, the Zacks Consensus EPS estimate remained stagnant.
-Altus Power, Inc. is currently sporting a Zacks Rank of #2 (Buy).
+Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
+The Zacks Consensus EPS estimate remained stagnant within the past month.
+Altus Power, Inc. is currently a Zacks Rank #2 (Buy).

-Investors should also note Altus Power, Inc.'s current valuation metrics, including its Forward P/E ratio of 17.81.
-Its industry sports an average Forward P/E of 26.24, so we one might conclude that Altus Power, Inc. is trading at a discount comparatively.
+In terms of valuation, Altus Power, Inc. is currently trading at a Forward P/E ratio of 17.97.
+This valuation marks a discount compared to its industry's average Forward P/E of 22.66.

 The Alternative Energy - Other industry is part of the Oils-Energy sector.
-This group has a Zacks Industry Rank of 59, putting it in the top 24% of all 250+ industries.
+This industry currently has a Zacks Industry Rank of 42, which puts it in the top 17% of all 250+ industries.

 The Zacks Industry Rank gauges the strength of our individual industry groups by measuring the average Zacks Rank of the individual stocks within the groups.
 Our research shows that the top 50% rated industries outperform the bottom half by a factor of 2 to 1.